The Spectacular Spider-Man (TV series): Production

-A new Spider-Man animated series was announced in August 2006 along with Sony Pictures TV's new direct-to-DVD division, Culver Entertainment, that would produce it with 13 half hour episodes.
+A new Spider-Man animated series was announced in August 2006 along with Sony Pictures Television's new direct-to-DVD division, Culver Entertainment, that would produce it with 13 episodes.
 The series was planned for a 2007 release on DVD while international distributing to TV channels including Sony's.
 The DVD format was to be four discs with three episodes each.
 Greg Weisman and Victor Cook developed the show.

 The Spectacular Spider-Man was announced by Kids' WB Senior Vice President and General Manager Betsy McGowen on June 18, 2007 as being picked up and slated for an early 2008 premiere by the Kids' WB! on The CW.
 Weisman and Cook were assigned to the series at the time as supervising producer and producer/supervising director, respectively.
 The art style of the series is more simplified than in previous incarnations but retain their iconic elements.
 This choice was made to ensure Spider-Man would move as he should and replicate the fluidity from Sam Raimi's movie incarnation.

 The series was produced by its television animation studio, Adelaide Productions (due to Sony's complete control over the Spider-Man entertainment license at the time) with Hanho Heung-Up Co., Ltd., Dong Woo Animation and MOI Animation, Inc. contributed some of the animation for this series.
 The title sequence for the show was directed by Victor Cook with the theme song written and performed by The Tender Box.